apache/hudi/docs/_docs/2_2_writing_data.md

   --schemaprovider-class org.apache.hudi.utilities.schema.SchemaRegistryProvider \
   --source-class org.apache.hudi.utilities.sources.AvroKafkaSource \
   --source-ordering-field impresssiontime \
+  --target-base-path file:\/\/\/tmp/hudi-deltastreamer-op \
-  --target-base-path file:///tmp/hudi-deltastreamer-op --target-table uber.impressions \
+  --target-table uber.impressions \
   --op BULK_INSERT
 ```

-In some cases, you may want to migrate your existing dataset into Hudi beforehand.
+In some cases, you may want to migrate your existing table into Hudi beforehand.
 Please refer to [migration guide](/docs/migration_guide.html).

 ## Datasource Writer

-The `hudi-spark` module offers the DataSource API to write (and also read) any data frame into a Hudi dataset.
+The `hudi-spark` module offers the DataSource API to write (and also read) any data frame into a Hudi table.
 Following is how we can upsert a dataframe, while specifying the field names that need to be used
 for `recordKey => _row_key`, `partitionPath => partition` and `precombineKey => timestamp`